RParedesPalacios/GILA/docs/index.md

 ## GILA

-GILA is a general image toolkit that use deep learning techniques to solve different problems.
+GILA is a general image toolkit that uses deep learning techniques to solve different problems.
 GILA uses Keras and TensorFlow as DL framework.

 Initially GILA is developed to deal with the following problems: